Subordinated Debt

 Senior lenders are typically asset-based, while subordinated lenders can be any type of financial institution.
 Whether you’re a business owner, a private equity group, or a senior lender, subordinated debt financing is a powerful tool for accessing the capital necessary to complete transactions alongside a senior lender or to grow without having to pay off your senior lender.

-How Does Subordinated Debt Financing Work?
+How Does Subordinated Debenture Work?

-How Does Subordinated Debt Financing Work?
+How Does Subordinated Debenture Work?

 Subordinate lenders are called upon to provide additional capital for continued growth when a senior lender can’t extend more credit, or a capital gap is delaying the completion of a transaction.